jeff-r/testifier/README.md

 The idea is to lower the barrier just a bit to doing TDD when writing small scripts.

 I'd be surprised if there weren't good alternatives out there already.
 But no, "use an IDE" isn't one of them.
-If god had meant us to use an IDE, he wouldn't have given us vim.
+If Zeus had meant us to use an IDE, he wouldn't have given us vim.

 ## To use: